IroesStrongarm/lto_archiver/README.md

 This script relies on having `hashdeep` and `par2` installed.

+# lto_archiver_encrypt
+Added an optional prompt if encryption is desired.
+If 'y' prompts for password and generates an additional .tar.gpg archive along with associated checksum.

 # checksum_verifier
 This script is useful for confirming that all the files in your restored archive match the original checksums.
 You are given the option to either compare two checksum files against each other, or generate the checksum file on a given directly and then compare to the original.